AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 block.

 #### Entry Table Block
-This block is found at position 1340 (excluding the header) or 3388 (including the header) contains information about the position of some elements that are contained inside the file along with the number of elements and has a fixed size of 104.
+This block is found at position 1340 (excluding the header) or 3388 (including the header) contains information about the position of some elements that are contained inside the file along with the number of elements and has a fixed size of 80 bytes.

 | Type | Size | Description |
 | ---- | ---- | ----------- |